1. BOOK ONE OF OUR COTTAGES

 iii.
 Occasionally, there are breakages or a need to refresh the cottages’ decor so we cannot guarantee that all the features you see described or shown in pictures on our website or other brochures will be in the cottage when you arrive.
 All changes we make are of equivalent functionality and quality as that shown in our website and other brochures.

 i.
-Once you have booked and fully paid for your holiday we will contact you to arrange to meet you at the cottage on your arrival.
-We can then show you around the cottage and answer any questions you may have.
-At this stage we will provide you with a set of keys to the cottage and any outside buildings you may use during your holiday.
+Once you have booked and fully paid for your holiday we will contact you to arrange to arrange how you can check-in at the cottage on your arrival.
+We can then answer any questions you may have and arrange to provide you with a set of keys to the cottage and any outside buildings you may use during your holiday.
 Please take care of these keys and always ensure that the cottage is fully secure.
 If you damage the keys or lock yourself out of the cottage we will have to give you a further set of keys or even replace all the locks.
 If we have to attend the cottage to let you in or provide replacement keys you will pay a fee of £45 for our time attending the cottage and the cost of the replacement set of keys.
 Where you lose the set of keys or the locks are damaged you will pay a fee of £250 to ensure that we can replace them and ensure that the cottage is secure ahead of our next guests’ arrival.

 ii.
 When you leave you must ensure that all the external doors and windows (and any internal doors and windows and outside buildings’ doors and windows for which we have given you keys) are locked in the cottage and leave the keys in the place we request.